OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 3. Now select the following plugins from the KNIME & Extensions category
    - KNIME Base Chemistry Types & Nodes
    - KNIME Chemistry Add-Ons
-   - KNIME File Handling Nodes (required for OpenMS nodes in general)
    - KNIME Interactive R Statistics Integration
    - KNIME Report Designer
    - KNIME SVG Support
 4. Click on **Next** and follow the instructions (you may but don’t need to restart KNIME now).
 5. Click again on **Help** > **Install New Software**
-6. From the '**Work with**:'' drop-down list select http://update.knime.com/community-contributions/trusted/4.6
+6. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME Community Extensions (Trusted) - https://update.knime.com/community-contributions/trusted/4.6'
+   If you do not find OpenMS there, please report it to us and meanwhile try _update sites_ from older KNIME versions by editing the version at the end of the URL or use our inofficial _update site_ https://abibuilder.cs.uni-tuebingen.de/archive/openms/knime-plugin/updateSite/release/latest/.
-7. Now select the following plugin from the ”KNIME Community Contributions - Cheminformatics” category
+8. Now select the following plugin from the "KNIME Community Contributions - Cheminformatics" category
    - RDKit KNIME integration
-8. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.
+9. Click on **Next**  and follow the instructions and after a restart of KNIME the dependencies will be installed.

 In addition, we need to install `R` for the statistical downstream analysis.
 Choose the directory that matches your operating system, double-click the `R` installer and follow the instructions.
 We recommend to use the default settings